 Similarly, add another single view layout as explained above.
 We can rename a view by double-clicking on the tab header.
 For the demonstration dataset, we will rename the first layout as default, followed by renaming the second layout as proximal.

 It is better to use unique names for each view.

 The Model Sources editor allows you to add the resources from a file into the visualization of the scaffold map.
 This editor lists all the available resources that have been provided to the step.
 For the demonstration dataset these are the organ scaffold and the embedded data files.

 You must load a file into a region, if the Add/Remove column contains a green-colored plus icon this indicates that a region has not been assigned for the corresponding file resource.

 To manage regions, we use the Region Editor.
 While we can load multiple files into the same region this is not good practice and is heavily discouraged.
 We create new regions by right-clicking on the parent region of the new region.
 From the popup menu select the add child region entry.
 We can rename a region by double-clicking on the region and entering an alpha-numeric value.
 For the demonstration dataset we will create a child region and name it data.

 Use the Model Sources editor to load a file into a region.
 To assign a region to load a file into, first click inside the Region column cell and a Field chooser will appear from which you can choose an existing region.

 When a region has been assigned to a field resource the Add icon changes from grey to green to signify that it is now enabled.
 If you click on the green-colored plus (Add) icon the file resource will be loaded into the assigned region.
-The red-colored minus (Remove) icon signifies that we have applied the file to the assigned region.
+The grey-colored minus (Remove) icon signifies that we have applied the file to the assigned region.